Katyayani2610/Medical-Agent-ADK/README.md

 The information and analysis provided by this AI tool are for educational and informational purposes only.
 They do not constitute, and should not be interpreted as, medical advice, diagnosis, treatment recommendations, or a substitute for professional medical consultation.

-Always seek the advice of a qualified healthcare professional for any questions you may have regarding a medical condition.
-Do not disregard professional medical advice or delay in seeking it because of information you have obtained from this tool.
+Always consult a qualified healthcare professional for any questions you may have about a medical condition.
+Please don't ignore professional medical advice or delay seeking it because of information obtained from this tool.

 The AI model may provide information that is not exhaustive, completely accurate, or up-to-date.
 Medical knowledge evolves rapidly, and individual cases vary significantly.
-You should conduct your own thorough research and consult with licensed medical professionals before making any healthcare decisions.
+You should conduct your thorough research and consult with licensed medical professionals before making any healthcare decisions.

 By using this tool, you acknowledge that you understand this disclaimer and agree that the developers are not liable for any losses, damages, or adverse outcomes arising from your use of or reliance on this information.